jbakse/compform_site/content/tiles/index.md

 ![set](./figures/patterns_set.png){scale}

 One way to create a tile set is to consider each edge to be one of two states: occupied or empty.
-Since there are 4 sides, and each has two states, there will be 4^2 = 16 tiles in the set.
+Since there are 4 sides, and each has two states, there will be 4^2, or 16, tiles in the set.

 ![edge_full_shadow](./figures/edge_full_shadow.png){scale}